NFL Offense Rankings: Predicting the Top 10 NFL Offenses in 2023

-The NFL has moved to a more offensive league over the last few years.
+The NFL has moved to a more offensive-oriented league over the last few years.

-Their opponent in the Super Bowl, the Philadelphia Eagles, ranked second in the NFL last year in points per game.
+Jalen Hurts and Patrick Mahomes put on a show in the Super Bowl and other contenders have taken notice.

-Jalen Hurts and Patrick Mahomes put on a show in the Super Bowl.
+Nowadays in the NFL, teams can only go as far as their quarterback and play-calling can take them.

-Teams will only go far in the NFL nowadays if they have a top-notch QB and excellent play-calling.
+In the past, there were about 3-5 elite QBs in the league but now there are plenty of highly-talented signal callers.

-Before, there would be about 3-5 top QBs in the NFL but now there’s plenty.
+Being a mobile QB in the NFL is almost mandatory now, so it’s no surprise that some of the league’s best offenses are led by quarterbacks that can make plays outside the pocket.
+But surrounding QBs with the right playmakers is also essential to a team’s success.

 In this article, we will predict the top 10 offenses of the 2023 regular season and explain in detail why each team will finish in the top 10.